chialab/dna/docs/guide/lifecycle.md

 ## `initialize`

 The initialize method is invoked at the end of the final constructor.
-It initializes inital property values and observers, as well as listeners.
+It initializes initial property values and observers, as well as listeners.

 ```ts
 import { Component, customElement } from '@chialab/dna';